hlenwng/randinit/README.md

 - cad meshes of the objects,
 - a tag on the plane of interest

-The pipeline creates segmentation masks based on the user's labels and outputs the data as a binary .npy file, where each pixel value represents either the background (0) or the object (1).
-This information can be used to randomize backgrounds, enhancing a model's ability to generalize across diverse scenarios and improving its robustness to environmental variations.
+This tool allows operators to randomize the starting positions of objects in a robot training task, increasing data collection efficiency and removing any human error and positional bias that might arise from this process.
+The tool stores the real-life coordinates of the object's positions (in relation to the tag), which can be used for future analysis or pipelines.
+This tool aims to increase a model's generalizability across various scenarios and improve its robustness to environmental variations.

 # Installation
 1. Clone the repository: